 - Pre-foreclosures: Landvoice's pre-foreclosure search helps you find homeowners who may be facing foreclosure, providing an opportunity to assist them in finding a solution and potentially gaining a new listing.

 - Call Capture Marketing: Landvoice's [call capture marketing system](https://www.landvoice.com/blog/product_announcement_call

-apture) allows you to generate leads by capturing the contact information of potential clients who call in response to your marketing efforts.
+Call Capture allows you to generate opportunities by capturing the contact information of potential clients who call in response to your marketing efforts.
 This can be a valuable tool for building your client base and increasing your listings.

 - Neighborhood Search: Landvoice's new neighborhood search system enables you to target specific neighborhoods and find potential clients in those areas.
 This can help you become the local expert and increase your chances of getting more listings.

-By utilizing Landvoice's tools and resources, both real estate agents and Realtors can gain a competitive edge in the industry, generate more leads, and ultimately grow their businesses.
+By utilizing Landvoice's tools and resources, both real estate agents and Realtors can gain a competitive edge in the industry, generate more opportunities, and ultimately grow their businesses.